 Energy savings due to less direct solar exposure resulting from elliptical design

-The noteworthy design of 121 Seaport has been carefully choreographed to promote sustainable design within the Seaport, enhance neighborhood vibrancy, and innovation within the building.
+The noteworthy design of 121 Seaport has been carefully choreographed to promote sustainable design within Boston's Seaport, enhance neighborhood vibrancy, and innovation within the building.
 This 17-story 440,000-square-foot Class-A office building is optimally located at the corner of Seaport Boulevard and East Service Road.

 Working within restrictions imposed by zoning law, FAA height requirements, Chapter 91 requirements (governing waterfront development), responsible planning principles, requisite budgetary limits, powerful climactic factors, and an unanticipated edict from the city’s mayor guiding new architecture in Boston, 121 Seaport has emerged as a game-changing design and an impetus for rethinking a neighborhood in a period of feverish development.